-"Stocks are not magical pieces of paper that automatically deliver gut-wrenching volatility over the short run and superior returns over the long run.
-In fact, we've just had a six-year period with 15%-plus annualized returns and little volatility, but also a 15-year period of lousy (less than 5% annualized) returns.
-It's not just volatility; it's valuation.
+•This is a far cry from the 6-8% annualized return assumptions promised to "buy and hold" investors.
+But such a low rate of return should not have been surprising.
+What drives stock prices (long-term) is the value of what you pay today for a future share of the company?s earnings in the future. •Simply put ??it?s valuations, stupid.
 Instead of magical lottery tickets that automatically and necessarily reward those who wait, stocks are ownership units of businesses.
-That's banal, I know, but everyone seems to forget it.
-And it means equity returns depend on how much you pay for their future profits, not on how much price volatility you can endure."
+That?s banal, I know, but everyone seems to forget it.
+And it means equity returns depend on how much you pay for their future profits, not on how much price volatility you can endure.

-"And stocks are not so efficiently priced that they are always poised to deliver satisfying returns even over a decade or more, as we've just witnessed for 15 years.
-A glance at future 10-year real returns based on the starting Shiller PE (price relative to past 10 years' average, inflation-adjusted earnings) in the chart above•tells the story.
-Buying high locks in low returns and vice versa.
-Generally, if you pay a lot for profits, you'll lock in lousy returns for a long time."

-Volatility is simply the short-term dynamics of "fear" and "greed" at play.
-However, in the long-term, as stated, it is simply valuation.
-As I discussed in last weekend's newsletter, valuations are already pushing historic extremes which suggest lower future forward returns.
+Stocks are not so efficiently priced that they are always poised to deliver satisfying returns even over a decade or more, as we?ve just witnessed for 18 years.•A glance at future 10-year real returns based on the starting Shiller PE (price relative to past 10 years? average, inflation-adjusted earnings) in the chart above•tells the storyBuying high locks in low returns and vice versa.
+Generally, if you pay a lot for profits, you?II lock in lousy returns for a long time.
+While volatility is the short-term price dynamics of ?fear?•and ?greed?•at play, in the long-term it is simply valuation.
+Despite the recent correction, valuations are once again pushing more extreme levels which suggest lower future forward returns.

-"With valuations at levels that have historically been coincident with the end, rather than the beginning, of bull markets, the expectation of future returns should be adjusted lower.
-This expectation is supported in the chart below which compares valuations to forward 10-year market returns."
+?With valuations at levels that have historically been coincident with the end, rather than the beginning, of bull markets, the expectation of future returns should be adjusted lower.•This expectation is supported in the chart below which compares valuations to forward 10-year market returns.?

-"The function of math is pretty simple? the more you pay, the less you get."
+?The function of math is pretty simple ?the more you pay, the less you get.?

-As a long-term investor, we experience short-term price volatility as "opportunity," and high prices as "risk."
-With earnings growth weak, and valuation expansion elevated, the risk of high prices has risen sharply.
+As a long-term investor, we experience short-term price volatility as?opportunity,? and high prices as?risk.?
+With economic growth to remain weak, and valuation expansion elevated, the risk of high prices has risen sharply.

-Nothing But "Net"
+Nothing But ?Net?

-One of the biggest myths perpetrated by Wall Street on investors is showing individuals the following chart and telling them over the "long-term" the stock market has generated a 10% annualized total return.
+This brings me to one of the biggest myths perpetrated by Wall Street on investors.
+Individuals are often shown some variation of the following chart to support the claim that over the Plong-term?•the stock market has generated a 10% annualized total return.